- Open Access

 Electronic supplementary material

-Additional file 1: Deletion of IKZF1 in cell line NALM-1.
+Additional file 1: IKZF1 in cell line NALM-1.
 Quantitative genomic PCR confirmed loss of the genes IKZF1 and DDC, located between ELMO-1 and ADAM-22 at chromosome 7p12.2.
 The cytogenetically-verified diploid B-lymphoblastoid cell line NC-NC was used as reference, the repetitive element LINE1 was used as endogenous control.
 Cell lines SD-1, SUP-B15 and MHH-TALL1 did not show loss of IKZF1 according to quantitative PCR.
 (PDF 16 KB)

 Additional file 2: Phosphorylation levels of SRC, STAT5 and RPS6 in TKI-sensitive (JURL-MK2) and -resistant (SUP-B15) cell lines.
 Cell lines were treated for 3 h with the BCR-ABL1 and SRC kinase inhibitor dasatinib (20 nM) or with the SRC kinase inhibitor SU-6656 (2 μM) or control.
 Phosphorylation of the SRC kinases Fyn and Lyn, of STAT5 and RPS6 was determined by Western blot analysis.
 (PDF 121 KB)